 Copper Kitchen Sink Installation

-However, the handcrafted nature of copper kitchen sinks means a sink’s actual measurements can vary from the specs given by the manufacturer–sometimes by as much as 1/2″.
+Installing a copper kitchen sink isn’t any different than other popular materials like stainless steel, granite, or cast iron.
+However, the handcrafted nature of copper sinks means that actual measurements can sometimes vary from the specs given by the manufacturer–in some cases by as much as 1/2″.

 This variation is usually more of an issue with less expensive, mass-produced sinks.
 Products from high-end manufactures will typically be closer to spec.